 Panama City, Panama

 Once upon a time, Panama City was an expensive place to book a hotel because there wasn’t much competition.
 Then a flurry of new hotels opened, including a huge Hard Rock Hotel and a Riu high-rise with more than 1,000 rooms.
 Even before the pandemic hit, the largest hotels were seldom anywhere close to full, which kept a cap on rates.
-Those rates are now even more attractive now as visitor numbers have dropped.
+Those rates are now even more attractive now as visitor numbers have not gotten back to their peak.

 Here are some of the standout deals at the high end in the capital of Panama, the hub for Copa Airlines: